crippe120/MS1_DND_group/README.md

 # Navigation design:
 I have put a fixed navigation bar to the top of the page.
-In my footer i put social media links icons and google maps street adress along with phone number. (this is done on all three pages of the site)
+In my footer i put social media links icons. (this is done on all three pages of the site)

 ## Hierachy information
 Navigation bar left to right: